top of page

 The Wildings is committed to safeguarding and promoting the welfare of our young people.
 All colleagues and volunteers share this commitment.
 All colleagues are trained at a minimum to safeguarding level 2.
 We ensure an annual focus on the current Keeping Children Safe in Education: KCSIE.
 Our induction training includes Domestic Violence, Modern Slavery, Gangs and Youth Violence, Physical Abuse, Sexual Harassment and Sexual Violence.

-The safeguarding team, Mike Rees-Lee, Principal and Melody Bond, Student and Family Services, undertake further training, including Managing Allegations and the role of LADO.
+The safeguarding team, Mike Rees-Lee, Principal and Melody Bond, DSL & Student and Family Services, undertake further training, including Managing Allegations and the role of LADO.
 They attend frequent updates throughout each academic year, provided by the Local Authority.
 We work with a local company ‘Safeguarding Network’ who provide in depth training and presentations for delivery by a member of The Wildings safeguarding team.
 There is a comprehensive plan of training sessions to be delivered throughout the academic year, which also include online learning tasks and assessments to test the understanding of colleagues at The Wildings.
-In addition to a comprehensive training plan for all colleagues, The Wildings are in the process of setting up a Governance structure where the Chair of Governors will also be undertaking Safeguarding audits regularly, to ensure compliance.
+In addition to a comprehensive training plan for all colleagues, The Wildings has a Governance structure where the Chair of Governors also undertakes Safeguarding audits regularly, to ensure compliance.

 We live in a rapidly changing world.
 Our young people face challenges and dangers from the internet and social media that, as adults, we find hard to understand and often not even aware of.
 The Wildings colleagues work to inform, educate and protect our young people.
 Due to the huge importance of safeguarding throughout our community, and wider world, we emphasise this to the young people through the curriculum.
 In particular throughout our PSHEE curriculum.
 There is also open “table top” discussions throughout lunchtimes including, but not limited to, E-Safety, Radicalisation and Extremism and Gang Activity.